Brain Donation Resources for ADRCs

 What is a brain autopsy?

 Brain autopsy is the process of analyzing a person's brain after death to determine with certainty whether or not the donor had Alzheimer's disease and/or another form of dementia.
-Currently, only an autopsy can conclusively identify these diseases.
+Currently, only an autopsy can definitively diagnose these diseases.

 How will researchers learn about Alzheimer's disease and/or other dementias from my brain donation?

 Researchers study donated brains to determine the amounts and locations of amyloid plaques and tau tangles—the hallmarks of Alzheimer's.
 They also look for signs of other types of dementia.
 This analysis—possible only when brain tissue is studied under a microscope—answers important questions asked by both researchers and the family of the donor.

 Families will receive a full report on the type and levels of pathology in their loved one's brain and gain insights into how these brain changes may have contributed to dementia.
 Researchers will gain a better understanding of the relationship between clinical test results, fluid and imaging biomarkers, and the brain changes detected in the donated tissue.
 These insights enable scientists to constantly test new ideas and advance discovery that may one day result in effective therapies.